 While listening to the Minimalists podcast about food, I took a hard look at my kitchen and applied this Year’s Challenges and the concept of Minimalism to my fridge and pantry:

-In my No Shopping Challenge, non-essential food came out of my life.
-I could only buy food when that item ran out, or when I knew I’d cook it for sustenance.
-I couldn’t buy a new herb out of curiosity, or load the fridge with jams and chutneys that would sit there for months — used once and forgotten.
+In my No Shopping Challenge, non-essential food came out of my life for ninety days: I could only buy a food item when that item ran out, or when cooking it for sustenance.
+I found myself buying the same items over and over: eggs, lemons, yams, green vegetables, chicken, ground beef and pork, raw almonds and cashews, coffee, etc.